Answering the question how hard is it to become a pilot very much depends on the type of pilot you want to become.

 Your high school GPA is likely to matter very little, regardless if you want to work for a major airline or not.

-While no degree is required to become a pilot and take on paid flying roles if you want to work as an airline pilot you very much need a college degree.
+While no degree is required to become a pilot and take on paid flying roles if you want to work as an airline pilot, it’s a good idea to get a college degree.

-While there is no law that requires airline pilots to have a college degree, the airlines very much expect you to have one, especially as competition for airline pilot roles is high.
+While there is no law that requires airline pilots to have a college degree, many airlines expect you to have one, especially as competition for airline pilot roles is high.

 Typically, regional airlines expect applicants to have an associate’s degree at a minimum.
 Major airlines expect applicants to have a bachelor’s degree.